 (And no, being overweight isn’t an appearance thing — you’re a worthy person no matter what you look like.
 It’s not a ‘lazy’ thing.
 It’s a complicated biochemical reaction to imbalanced hormones, toxic exposures, etc. and losing weight is not at all simple.
 The mainstream doesn’t acknowledge this.
 They still believe if people just ate less and moved more they would lose weight.
 This is a lie too.)

 People who don’t feel well, who have underlying conditions, are not fine.
 They are unhealthy.
 They are in need of accurate information about health, so that they can feel better and experience life through energy and a sense of well-being!
 It doesn’t have to be that you feel tired all the time or have headaches all the time.
 It really doesn’t.
-(Stick around here and we’ll help you — click that little ‘subscribe’ button in the sidebar so you don’t miss anything or follow us on Facebook!)
+(Stick around here and we’ll help you — click that little ‘subscribe’ button that pops up so you don’t miss anything or follow us on Facebook!)

 Healing With God’s Earthly Gifts